About the Section on Bioethics

 11th Annual Pediatrics Ethics Essay Contest

 The contest is open to all medical students and pediatricians (including pediatric subspecialists and pediatric surgical specialists).
 Those who are in residency or fellowship, or who have completed training within the last 5 years, are especially encouraged to submit entries.
 Individuals who currently serve on the AAP Committee on Bioethics or the AAP Section on Bioethics Executive Committee are not eligible for the essay contest.
+Submissions must be received no later than October 28, 2016.

 2017 William G. Bartholome Award for Ethical Excellence